wcgordon1/TustinRecruiting/src/content/jobs/tr-devops-engineer-newport-beach-devo-8uiykn.md

   In the heart of sunny Newport Beach, California lies an innovative MarTech company that’s redefining how businesses connect with their audiences.
 Yet, there's no need for you to pack your bags or endure the hustle of daily commutes.
-This dynamic and forward-thinking company is offering a 100% remote position for an experienced DevOps Engineer.
+This dynamic and forwardthinking company is offering a 100% remote position for an experienced DevOps Engineer.
 If you're passionate about shaping the future of marketing technology and thrive in a virtual team envir...